xplosionmind/quitsocialmedia.club/pages/Watch.md

 ---
 title: Watch
 layout: page
-description: Instead of reading, you may start diving into the topic by watching some of these great talks and documentaries.
+description: 'Instead of reading, you may start diving into the topic by watching some of these great talks and documentaries.'
 permalink: /watch/
 redirect_from: [/regarder/,/regardez/,/regarde/]
 ref: watch